 Environment – Climate Change

-Greece’s Environmental Performance for the decade 2009-2019 is summarized in the OECD – Environmental Performance Review – Greece, published on October 5, 2020, by the OECD.
+The country’s Environmental Performance for the decade 2009–2019 is summarised in the final Environmental Performance Review – Greece, published on 5 October 2020 by the OECD.
+The full text of the report is available here.
+More recent data can be accessed in European Environment Agency (EEA) website here.

 Sustainable Development